-Q10: If a tenant fails to notify an owner or agent of a decrease in income, can the decrease in the tenant's contribution ('tenant rent') be retroactive to when the decrease in income occurred?
+Q12: Can a decrease in the tenant's contribution ('tenant rent') be retroactive to when the decrease in income occurred?

-A: Following the instructions found in HUD Handbook 4350.3, REV-1, paragraph 7-10, B, tenants may request an interim recertification due to any changes in family income that may affect their Total Tenant Payment (TTP) or tenant rent and assistance payment occurring since the last income recertification.
-Following a recertification, owners/agents must then retroactively apply any reduction in rent starting with the first day of the month after the date of the action that caused the decrease in income.
-For example, if a tenant lost their job on March 4, 2020, then the owner/agent would reflect this change in income starting with the first day of the following month, which would be April 1, 2020.
-See the policy in HUD Handbook 4350.3, REV-1, paragraph 7-11 for further information on owner/agent responsibilities when a tenant reports a decrease in income.
+A: Following the instructions found in Handbook 4350.3, REV-1, paragraph 7-10.B, a tenant may request an interim recertification due to any change in family income that may affect their Total Tenant Payment (TTP) or tenant rent and assistance payment occurring since the last income recertification.

+When a tenant complies with the interim reporting requirements, the owner/agent must then retroactively apply any reduction in rent starting with the first day of the month after the date of the action that caused the decrease in income.

+When a tenant does not comply with the interim reporting requirements and the owner discovers the tenant has failed to report the decrease in income, any resulting rent decrease must be implemented effective the first rent period following completion of the recertification.

+While owners/agents are responsible for setting policies prescribing when and under what conditions a family must report a change in family income or composition, HUD encourages owners to consider extenuating circumstances in setting and implementing recertification policies during the COVID-19 National Emergency.

+See the policy in Handbook 4350.3, REV-1, paragraph 7-11, for further information on owner/agent responsibilities when a tenant reports a decrease in income and Handbook 4350.3, REV-1, paragraph 7-13, for further information on effective dates for interim recertifications.

-Q11: Is hazard pay included in the calculation of a participant's income?
-E.g., if a family is reporting that it is receiving \$200 per month in additional hazard pay for agreeing to work during the pandemic, would this income be included in the family's income calculation?
+Q13: Is hazard pay included in the calculation of a participant's income?
+For example, if a family is reporting that it is receiving \$200 per month in additional hazard pay for agreeing to work during the pandemic, would this income be included in the family's income calculation?